AZheng1234/AZheng1234.github.io/README.md

 ### Hi!
 Welcome to my project about StockX.
 ### I'll walk you through my process of exploring Stock's database and ER diagram structure and using SQL to query and solve business problems.

-#### For those unfamilar with StockX, it is an online marketplace that mimics the stock market, except it sells luxury or limited edition sneakers, accessories, apparel, electronics, and more.
+#### For those unfamilar with StockX, it is an anonymous online marketplace that mimics the stock market, except it sells luxury or limited edition sneakers, accessories, apparel, electronics, and more.
 StockX provides verification services to make sure products are genuine and not a cheap imitation, and earns commissions on sales.
 #### There is full transparency on ask prices, bid prices, and ask prices.
 There are even convenient visualizations on price history as well as your typical stock market data including:
 * 12-month trade range
 * all-time trade range